dutu/b-tails/guide/apps.md

 ---
 layout: page
-title: Update
+title: Applications
-nav_order: 20
+nav_order: 4
 has_children: true
 ---

-# Update
+# Applications

 Here we explain how to update various components.